paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-102-junior-reserve-officers-training-corps.md

   (C) Payments by the Secretary concerned under this subsection shall be made from funds appropriated for that purpose.

   (D) The Secretary concerned may require successful applicants to transfer to the Individual Ready Reserve.

+(3) The Secretary concerned may not require an officer or noncommissioned officer described in paragraph (1)(B) to have completed more than 8 years of service as a member of the armed forces as a condition for approval by the Secretary to serve as an administrator or instructor in the program.

 **(e)**